lakinsimmerman/Dietary-Food-Recall/README.md

 ## Steps 4-6 ##
 Steps 4-6 are very similar to steps 2 and 3.
 Continue on with the dietary recall for lunch, afternoon snack, and dinner.
-Make sure and include beverages, and supplements.
+Make sure and include beverages and supplements.
 Remember to go slow and be as thorough as possible.

 ## Step 7 ##